Safety Engineer

 Ans.

-There are five main types of fire extinguishers: water, foam, powder, carbon dioxide, and wet chemical.
+There are five main types of fire extinguishers: water, foam, powder, CO2, and wet chemical.

-• Water fire extinguishers are suitable for Class A fires involving solid materials like wood or paper.
+• Water extinguishers are suitable for Class A fires involving solid materials like wood or paper.

-• Foam fire extinguishers are effective for Class A and B fires, which involve flammable liquids like gasoline or oil.
+• Foam extinguishers are effective for Class A and B fires, which involve flammable liquids.

-• Powder fire extinguishers can be used for Class A, B, and C fires, which involve flammable gases like propane or natural gas.
+• Powder extinguishers can be used on Class A, B, C, and electrical fires.

 Ans.